-P. Clear Space
+O. Clear Space

-- Do NOT place combustible objects within 4 ft (1.2 m) of the front of appliance (Figure 19.1). - Mantel avoid placing candles and other heat-sensitive objects on mantel or hearth.
-Heat may damage these objects.
+• Do NOT place combustible objects within 4 ft (1.2 m) of the front of appliance.
+Figure 17.1.

-Do NOT place combustible objects in front of the appliance.
-High temperatures may ignite clothing, furniture or draperies.
+- Do NOT place combustible objects within 48 inches in front of the appliance. - High temperatures may ignite clothing, furniture or draperies.